-No longer is a glossary of hairstyle terms only appropriate for women, as men have an almost endless array of options presented to them when it comes to deciding what to do with their hair.
+No longer is a glossary of men’s haircut terms only appropriate for women, as men have an almost endless array of options presented to them when it comes to deciding what to do with their hair.
 In bygone years a man simply needed to decided whether he wanted a short, medium or longer length hairstyle.
 But today, within these categories there are a plethora of sub-categories – some of which can be broken down further – meaning men can be extra picky and precise with how they want their hair to look.
+So what are the best hairstyles for men?

 And before you start thinking that the longer a man frets over his hair, the less masculine he is, we’re here to tell you once and for all that a man’s appearance can do wonders for his mental health.
 So keep your comments to yourself, and start spending more time on some self-care.
 Thank us later.